rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 }
 ~~~~~~~~

-- **State simplify:** Due to the fact that data flow is modeled in an unidirectional way the number of states that can be involved in these operations is reduced making our code more stable and robust (less cases to keep in mind)
+- **State simplify:** Due to the fact that data flow is modeled in an unidirectional way the number of states that can be involved in these operations is reduced making our code more stable and robust *(less cases to be considered)*.

 ## Disadvantages

 The main disadvantage of Reactive programming is the **coupling** caused by the fact that you have to depend on a framework to bring Reactive components to your project.
-As it's not supported natively the developers have to APPEAL TO (REVIEW, recurrir) existing frameworks.
+As it's not supported natively the developers have to make use of existing frameworks.
 If you use a framework, all your app will depend on that framework, from UI elements, to data components.

 Thus, it's very important that you choose properly the Reactive library that you're going to work with, factors like having a great community and that it's very active are very important.
 Although it might seem a very important problem the fact that you have that coupling, if we thinkg a little bit in other frameworks that you are probably using in your apps it's not so bad.